malvag/distributed-ml-bench/README.md

 to see what is being printed out in the container, you can do  `kubectl logs whalesay`

-If you want to get the details of a single pod with the raw yaml, then do `kubectl get pod whalesay -o yaml` You can get the JSON or any other format as well
+If you want to get the details of a single pod with the raw yaml, then do `kubectl get pod whalesay -o yaml` You can get the JSON or any other format as well.

 ## Introduction